Microsoft Recommenders - Python utilities for building recommender systems

 - vowpalwabbit: current examples show how to use vowpal wabbit after it has been installed on the command line; using the PyPI package with the scikit-learn interface will facilitate easier integration into python environments

-For NNI a more recent version can be installed but is untested.
+- nni: a more recent version can be installed but is untested (and requires a higher numpy version).

 Installing the utilities from a local copy